 In general, the economy of the Republic of Kazakhstan continues to display characteristics of an emerging market.
-Its economy is particularly sensitive to prices on oil and gas prices and other commodities, which constitute major part of the country's export.
+Its economy is particularly sensitive to prices on oil and gas and other commodities, which constitute major part of the country's export.
 These characteristics include, but are not limited to, the existence of national currency that is not freely convertible outside of the country and a low level of liquidity of debt and equity securities in the markets.
-Ongoing political tension in the region and volatility of exchange rate have caused and may continue to cause negative impact on the economy of the Republic of Kazakhstan, including decrease in liquidity and creation of difficulties in attracting of international financing.
+Higher inflation, challenges posted by the recent domestic unrest in January 2022, ongoing political tension in the region, volatility of exchange rate have caused and may continue to cause negative impact on the economy of the Republic of Kazakhstan, including decrease in liquidity and creation of difficulties in attracting of international financing.

-On 20 August 2015 the National Bank and the Government of the Republic of Kazakhstan made a resolution about discontinuation of supporting the exchange rate of Tenge and implementing a new monetary policy, which is based on inflation targeting regime, cancellation of exchange rate rading band and start a free-floating exchange rate.
+On 20 August 2015, the National Bank and the Government of the Republic of Kazakhstan made a resolution about discontinuation of supporting the exchange rate of Tenge and implementation of new monetary policy, which is based on inflation targeting regime, cancellation of exchange rate trading band and starting a free-floating exchange rate.
 However, the National Bank's exchange rate policy allows it to intervene to prevent dramatic fluctuations of the Tenge exchange rate and to ensure financial stability.

-As at the date of these financial statements the official exchange rate of the National Bank of the Republic Kazakhstan was Tenge 428.32 per USD 1 compared to Tenge 431.67 per USD 1 as at 31 December 2020.
+As at the date of this report the official exchange rate of the National Bank of the Republic Kazakhstan was Tenge 458.69 per US Dollar 1 compared to Tenge 462.65 per US Dollar 1 as at 31 December 2022 (31 December 2021: Tenge 431.67 per 1 US Dollar).
 Therefore, uncertainty remains in relation to the exchange rate of Tenge and future actions of National Bank and the Government of the Republic of Kazakhstan and the impact of these factors on the economy of the Republic of Kazakhstan.